Manishkr117/DataStructure-Algo/readme.md

-# This repository is for dadat structures and algorithms
+# This repository is for data structures and algorithms
 THis is going to contain several sub folders each containing some git file